graceli/thesis/inositol.md

 	- Factors not considered in simulation: influence of salt (klement)
 	- Differences in fibril structure.

+- Fibril structures of Abeta40 and Abeta42 are similar
+There are brain derived structures of Abeta40.
+Are these structures similar to the synthetic ones?
+No - similar ultrastructure, but exhibit polymorphism.
+Different amyloid fibril structures might exhibit different toxicities.
+(Paravastu, 2009, PNAS)

+- Weak binding (This is known from several sources and my own data)
+- Sequestration - toxic in vivo effects may be eliminated through sequestering the hydrophobic areas of the monomer; Affibody with nanomolar binding affinity (Dobson)

+###Question:
+- structural clues as to what amyloid species is degradable in vivo ?

 # Sugar binding to Abeta42
 	* Fung and McLaurin et al